ska-sa/katcp-python/doc/tutorial.rst

 If :meth:`DeviceServer.set_concurrency_options` has `handler_thread=True` (the
 default for :class:`DeviceServer`, :class:`AsyncDeviceServer` defaults to
 `False`), all the requests to a server is serialised and handled in a separate request handing thread.
-This allows request handlers to block without prevent sensor strategy updates, and provides backwards-compatible concurrency semantics.
+This allows request handlers to block without preventing sensor strategy updates, providing backwards-compatible concurrency semantics.

 In the case of a purely network-event driven server or client, all user code